Visiting Italy for the first time and not sure where to go? These are the best places to visit in Italy! Be sure to read this before you go.

 The Best Places to Visit in Italy

 Italy is one of my very favorite countries in the world.
-I have visited several times to see different parts of the country and every trip I’ve taken has been completely different.
+I have visited many times to see different parts of the country and every trip I’ve taken has been completely different.
 Italy is around the same size as California, with just as much diversity too.
 The country is so big, that choosing where to go can almost be overwhelming.

 If you want a prepackaged Italy itinerary, check out these 5 amazing itineraries I’ve made.